openwisp/openwisp-firmware-upgrader/README.rst

 In order to help django find the static files and templates of *openwisp-firmware-upgrader*, you need to perform the steps described below.

+**Premise**: if you plan on using a customized version of this module, we suggest to start with it since the beginning, because migrating your data from the default module to your extended version may be time consuming.

 1. Install ``openwisp-firmware-upgrader``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~